OpenVidu/openvidu.io-docs/docs/advanced-features/ip-cameras.md

 #### Events dispatched in the backend

-Your backend side will also receive the expected events in the [CDR](reference-docs/openvidu-server-cdr) and [Webhook](reference-docs/openvidu-server-webhook).
+Your backend side will also receive the expected events in your [Webhook](reference-docs/openvidu-server-webhook).
 Just as happens for the client-side events, for the backend same events will be dispatched as for any other regular user.

-- **[participantJoined](reference-docs/openvidu-server-cdr/#participantjoined)** event fot the new IP camera Connection. `platform` property is set to `"IPCAM"`.
+- **[participantJoined](reference-docs/openvidu-server-webhook/#participantjoined)** event fot the new IP camera Connection. `platform` property is set to `"IPCAM"`.
 ```json
 {
   "participantJoined": {